seanhess/hyperbole/README.md

 #### Dependencies Incorrect

-If you need to update `web-view` run `nix flake update web-view`, otherwise:
+If you need to update `atomic-css` run `nix flake update atomic-css`, otherwise:

 You will need to update the overlay, look for where it says `"${packageName}" = hfinal.callCabal2nix packageName src { };` and add a line like `Diff = hfinal.callHackage "Diff" "0.5" { };` with the package and version you need.